 The ancient people arched wood to form a bow and sharpened wood to form an arrow, then made use of the bow and arrow to deter the world from division.
 This was derived from the image of hexagram Kui (hexagram 38).
 Kui means alienation but its mission is to not defy discrepancy but rather undertake reconciliation for common interests or goals.

 In very ancient times people lived in caves in the wild.
 The sage later replaced this with a house, where the ridgepole above sustains the house and people live below the roof; in this way people are protected from the wind and rain.
 This was derived from the image of hexagram Da Zhuang (hexagram 34, largeness and strength).
-Da Zhuang is constituted by the lower trigram Qian (heaven) and the upper trigram Zhen (the thunder).
-Qian, the doom of the sky, is seen as the roof of a house; it protects people from the thunder of Zhen.
+Da Zhuang is constituted by the lower trigram Qian2 (heaven) and the upper trigram Zhen (thunder).
+Qian2, the doom of the sky, is seen as the roof of a house; it protects people from the thunder of Zhen.

 In the ancient funeral the body was just covered by stubble and exposed in the wild, without covering soil or planting trees; the funeral was held without selecting a propitious day.
 The sage later replaced this with the coffin.
 This was derived from the image of hexagram Da Guo (hexagram 28, large excess).
 Da Guo is constituted by the lower trigram Xun (to enter, the wind) and the upper trigram Dui (joy, the marsh).
 Xun denotes wood and is taken here for the coffin, while Dui looks like a cave.